mgao6767/NEOAddressGenerator/README.md

 * To prevent freezing, the generator by default uses N-1 cores, where N is the number of CPU cores.
 The generator uses at most 7 cores.

-* Complicated requirements take time.
-The longer requirements you have, the longer time (exponentially) it takes.
-	For example, a StartWith requirement of "ABC" may cost less than 1min to generate one address, but "ABCD" may cost several minutes.
+* The generator is really computing-intensive and time-consuming.

+* **StartWith** must contains words starting with **A**.

+* Any requirement with more than 3 characters takes minues.
+More than 4 characters may take hours.

 ## Disclaimer:

-This generator is initially written by [chenzhitong](https://github.com/chenzhitong), who is one core developer of NEO, and the source code is from [AntsharesTools](https://github.com/chenzhitong/AntsharesTools).
+* This generator is initially written by [chenzhitong](https://github.com/chenzhitong), who is one core developer of NEO, and the source code is from [AntsharesTools](https://github.com/chenzhitong/AntsharesTools).
 I've modified the code so as to make it more user friendly and allow for more customized combinations of vanity address requirements.

-The generator does not record any address or key generated.
+* The generator does not record any address or key generated.
 If you doubt it, then have someone review the code or don't use it.

+## Tip:

+NEO/GAS: ```ALove5jQrmZjK63ozq4BtfNzcbzJemHECK```